GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Firefly
 - double-tapping will throw it in the direction you're aiming and automatically target the nearest mob
 - its cooldown is based on the number of targets hit
-- you can proc In-Sync by not targeting any mob with it (double-tap it)
+- you can proc In Sync by not targeting any mob with it (double-tap it)
 ##### Blinder
 - has an area of effect and will blind multiple mobs if they're close to each other
 ##### Burster
 - affected by DTA

 ##### Hive
-- deploying it is a good way to proc In-Sync and Feedback Loop from the Hardwired gear set
+- deploying it is a good way to proc Feedback Loop from the Hardwired gear set
 - drone speed based on skill tier
 ##### Artificer
 - doesn't need to be deployed to affect your other skill